-- > the effects of COVID-19 on Queensland's population which will be felt over the medium term (through to 2031), including reduced international migration leading to an increased ageing population and an increase in interstate migration in the short-term (2023-2024) with greater numbers moving to rural and peri-urban locations across Queensland - a predicted increase in the severity, frequency and duration of natural disasters - > an increased likelihood of multiple large-scale events occurring simultaneously - changing community expectations around government services - > changes in the volunteer landscape - the impacts of COVID-19 on demand, service delivery and engagement.
+- the longer-term impacts of COVID-19 on Queensland's population which will continue to be felt over the medium term.
+These include reduced international migration which has led to an increased ageing population, and a shift in projected population dispersal, with greater numbers moving to rural and peri-urban locations across Queensland - a predicted increase in the severity, frequency and duration of natural disasters - an increased likelihood of multiple large-scale events occurring simultaneously - changing community expectations for government services including service delivery and engagement - changes in the volunteer landscape - low unemployment rates that will continue to challenge the ability to attract and retain a highly skilled workforce.